ryancurrah/gomodguard/README.md

 Replacement modules can be suggested in the configuration.

-Results are reported to `stdout` and `gomodguard-checkstyle.xml` which will allow the results to be imported into CI tools that read checkstyle format.
+Results are reported to `stdout` and `gomodguard-checkstyle.xml` (If specified) which will allow the results to be imported into CI tools that read checkstyle format.

 Logging statements are reported to `stderr`.